 - j.
 In the 1990s, Defendant DuPont knew that PFOA caused cancerous testicular, pancreatic and liver tumors in lab animals.
-One study also suggested that PFOA exposure could cause possible DNA damage.37 Another study of workers found a link between PFOA exposure and prostate cancer.38 - k.
-In response to the alarming and detrimental health impact, DuPont began to develop an alternative to PFOA and in 1993, an internal memo announced that "for the first time, we have a viable candidate" that appeared to be less toxic and showed less bioaccumulation.39 DuPont decided against using this potentially safer alternative, however, because products manufactured with PFOA were worth \$1 billion in annual profit.40 - On June 30, 2000, 3M and DuPont met to share 3M's "pertinent data on PFOA".
-3M informed DuPont that the half-life of PFOA was much longer than animal studies showed.41
+One study also suggested that PFOA exposure could cause possible DNA damage.36 Another study of workers found a link between PFOA exposure and prostate cancer.37 - k.
+In response to the alarming and detrimental health impact, DuPont began to develop an alternative to PFOA and in 1993, an internal memo announced that "for the first time, we have a viable candidate" that appeared to be less toxic and showed less bioaccumulation.38 DuPont decided against using this potentially safer alternative, however, because products manufactured with PFOA were worth \$1 billion in annual profit.39 - On June 30, 2000, 3M and DuPont met to share 3M's "pertinent data on PFOA".
+3M informed DuPont that the half-life of PFOA was much longer than animal studies showed.40

-119. Additionally, approximately fifty years of studies by Defendants, including by 3M and DuPont, on human exposure to PFAS found unacceptable levels of toxicity and bio-accumulation, as well as a link to increased incidence of liver damage, various cancers, and birth defects in humans exposed to PFAS.42 These studies also revealed that, once in the body, PFAS has a very long half-life and that it takes years before even one-half of the chemicals begins to be eliminated from the body-assuming, of course, the body experiences no additional PFAS chemical exposure.43
+81. Additionally, approximately fifty years of studies by Defendants, including by 3M and DuPont, on human exposure to PFAS found unacceptable levels of toxicity and bio-accumulation, as well as a link to increased incidence of liver damage, various cancers, and birth defects in humans exposed to PFAS.41 These studies also revealed that, once in the body, PFAS has a very long half-life and that it takes years before even one-half of the chemicals begins to be eliminated from the body-assuming, of course, the body experiences no additional PFAS chemical exposure.42 immediately report to the EPA information that "reasonably supports the conclusion" that a chemical presents a substantial risk to health or the environment, Defendants did not inform the EPA, Plaintiff, or the public about the health impacts resulting from exposure to PFAS.43 Indeed, in at least some instances, Defendants' own attorneys advised the companies to conceal their damaging findings on PFAS, which they did for decades.44